 Examples of prepared foods that contain resistant starch due to retrogradation are potato salad, sushi rice, cold bean salad, even pasta salad.
 All of these foods could likely be dressed in part with apple cider vinegar, which is advised, since vinegar is said to assist in the digestion of RS into butyrate.
 (Read more about butyrate and its role in colon health in my Food Renegade article, Resistant Starch: Healthy or Not.)

 Cooked and cooled (RS3) foods can also be reheated!
-Think refried beans or chili made ahead of time, chilled and then reheated, or cooked al dente pasta put in the fridge and then reheated briefly in salted boiling water, reheated mashed potatoes and leftovers in general.
+Think refried beans or chili made ahead of time, chilled and then reheated, or cooked al dente pasta put in the fridge and then reheated briefly in salted boiling water, reheated mashed potatoes (or see these yummy Smashed Potatoes) and leftovers in general.
 Yes, leftovers can be healthier than the original meal!

 Very green plantains are another good source of resistant starch.
 Organic plantains are easy for most of us to source and they’re a whole food.
 Plantain flour can also be stirred into water or a smoothie.